Expressing Gratitude During Difficult Times

 When a loved one dies, it’s natural to focus on how much you have lost.
 How will you move on without that special person by your side?
 How can you begin to make sense of what happened?
 How do you work through the complex emotions – some of which you’ve never experienced before?

-Even in the midst of hardship, our care team offers this encouragement: As you wake up each morning and face a new day, it’s important to choose gratitude.
+Even in the midst of hardship, our caring team offers this encouragement: As you wake up each morning and face a new day, it’s important to choose gratitude.
 You may not feel particularly grateful.
 You may be even be thinking, “Gratitude is easy when life is going well, but I’m having a really hard time right now!”
 We understand.
 We also know it’s possible to adopt practices to help you cope with loss.
 As we’ve learned over the years, gratitude is one of the greatest healing tools available.

 Yes, it may feel difficult to have a positive outlook when you’re walking through dark times of life.
 But that is when gratitude is most important.
 Here are three ways to incorporate thankfulness into your life right now: